obsidianmd/obsidian-help/en/Obsidian Sync/Migrate to Obsidian Sync.md

 ---
+aliases:
-aliases: Obsidian Sync/Obsidian Sync and third-party services
+  - Obsidian Sync/Obsidian Sync and third-party services
 cssclasses:
   - soft-embed
+description: Learn how to transition from your current syncing solution to Obsidian Sync.
+publish: true
 ---

 Obsidian, including Obsidian Sync, reads directly from the local filesystem as part of its local-first approach.
 This means the [data is fully yours](https://obsidian.md/about), giving you complete control.
 However, problems can arise when using third-party syncing services like iCloud or OneDrive.
 If a file is removed from your local filesystem by these services (e.g., it is moved back to the cloud), Obsidian Sync will see this as a deletion and remove it from the remote vault.
 This is why we [[Sync limitations#Can I use a third-party sync with Obsidian Sync?|strongly recommend]] avoiding the use of Obsidian Sync with another syncing service.